 – AC speed: An air conditioner set at the right temperature and speed can be the best gift one can give to themselves for sleeping well.
 Instead of using the AC at full blast, you can set the speed to low or moderate.
 This will ensure that the sleep is uninterrupted instead of sleeping in colder rooms.

 – Get a dehumidifier: Dehumidifiers are devices that remove the moisture from the air and store it in their tanks.
 These tanks need to be emptied at regular intervals.
 If you live in areas with high humidity, invest in a dehumidifier.
-They are available in various sizes that can cover a single room or the entire house.
-Make sure to keep the energy costs in check as a few of them can consume a lot of energy along with being noisy.
+They are available in various sizes that can cover a single room or house.
+Ensure to keep the energy costs in check as a few of them can consume a lot of energy and be noisy.

 – Use breathable fabric: Humid rooms can cause you sweaty nights.
 Fabrics made from natural sources that can absorb sweat like cotton or rayon are excellent for beddings in such cases.
-These fabrics absorb the sweat and make your sleep comfortable rather than the synthetic fabric.
+These fabrics absorb the sweat and make your sleep more comfortable than synthetic fabric.

 Is 65 humidity too high in a house?

-Relative humidity of 65 is over the recommended humidity levels.
-Depending on the season, humidity levels change.
-In warmer months, a 65 dew point(humidity) is unacceptable as the relative humidity level will stoop low, making it muggy or humid.
+A 65 dew point(humidity) in warmer months is unacceptable as the relative humidity level will stoop low, making it muggy or humid.

 Does low humidity affect sleep?